-This is the 8th installment of this feature here on Filmmaking Lifestyle, where we chart the best-of-the-best from around the filmmaking and video production world.
-This article covers the best posts from May 2016.
+This is the 41st instalment of this feature here on Filmmaking Lifestyle, where we chart the best-of-the-best from around the filmmaking and video production world.
+This article covers the best posts from May 2019.

 Every month, I post a round-up article featuring the best things I’ve found around the web on filmmaking and video production.
 If you missed one, we have a complete archive here.

 We’re talking articles, videos, infographics, all sorts.
 Anything that stands out to me and that I think is worth keeping in an archive, I’m going to include in these reports.